-Coal will be the biggest victim, with 369 gigawatts of projects standing to be cancelled, according to BNEF.
+Coal will be the biggest victim, with 369 gigawatts of projects standing to be canceled, according to BNEF.
 That’s about the entire generation capacity of Germany and Brazil combined.

-Capacity of coal will plunge even in the U.S., where President Donald Trump is seeking to stimulate fossil fuels.
-BNEF expects the nation’s coal-power capacity in 2040 will be about half of what it is now after older plants come offline and are replaced by cheaper and less-polluting sources such as gas and renewables.
+Capacity of coal will plunge even in the U.S. Yes even where President Donald Trump is seeking to stimulate fossil fuels.
+BNEF expects the nation’s coal-power capacity in 2040 will be about half.
+Half of what it is now after older plants come offline.
+As well as then replaced by cheaper and less-polluting sources such as gas and renewables.

-In Europe, capacity will fall by 87 percent as environmental laws boost the cost of burning fossil fuels.
-BNEF expects the world’s hunger for coal to abate starting around 2026 as governments work to reduce emissions in step with promises under the Paris Agreement on climate change.
+In Europe, capacity will fall by 87 percent.
+Especially as environmental laws boost the cost of burning fossil fuels.
+BNEF expects the world’s hunger for coal power to abate starting around 2026.
+All as governments work to reduce emissions.
+Especially in step with promises under the Paris Agreement on climate change.

 “Beyond the term of a president, Donald Trump can’t change the structure of the global energy sector single-handedly,” said Henbest.

-All told, the growth of zero-emission energy technologies means the industry will tackle pollution faster than generally accepted.
-While that will slow the pace of global warming, another $5.3 trillion of investment would be needed to bring enough generation capacity to keep temperature increases by the end of the century to a manageable 2 degrees Celsius (3.6 degrees Fahrenheit), the report said.
+So the growth of zero-emission energy technologies means good things.
+For example, the industry will tackle pollution faster than generally accepted.
+While that will slow the pace of global warming, another $5.3 trillion of investment would be needed.
+All to bring enough generation capacity to keep temperature increases.
+Mind you by the end of the century to a manageable 2 degrees Celsius (3.6 degrees Fahrenheit), the report said.

-The data suggest wind and solar are quickly becoming major sources of electricity, brushing aside perceptions that they’re too expensive to rival traditional fuels.
+The data suggest wind and solar are quickly major sources of electricity.
+Therefore they are brushing aside perceptions that they’re too expensive.
+Especially again to rival traditional fuels.

-By 2040, wind and solar will make up almost half of the world’s installed generation capacity, up from just 12 percent now, and account for 34 percent of all the power generated, compared with 5 percent at the moment, BNEF concluded.
+By 2040, wind and solar will make up almost half of the world’s installed generation capacity.
+It’s up from just 12 percent in 2017.
+Also they account for 34 percent of all the power generated.
+All compared with 5 percent at the moment, finally BNEF concluded.